 Many people considering treatment for substance abuse problems use more than one addictive substance on a regular basis.
 For instance, combining cocaine and alcohol is a common problem.
 Why do so many people combine various substances?
 Are there any lasting complications that can occur when combining substances?
 The information below will talk more about the answers to these critical questions.
+For more information about Soledad House and our cocaine addiction treatment in California, contact us today at 866.314.3222.

 Why Do People Combine Cocaine and Alcohol?